 Deploying Falcon Prevent across your environment is easy, fast and safe.
 In this section, we provide tips and best practices for rapid deployment of Falcon Prevent, as well as guidance on how to replace your legacy antivirus with Falcon Prevent.

 We recommend deploying Falcon Prevent on as many systems as you can.
 There are some product features that can be tested successfully by running use cases on a small number of systems.
 However, key use cases like scalability, ease of management and compatibility can only be tested if you deploy the product to a larger group of systems.

-Running Falcon Prevent in parallel with existing AV - Falcon Prevent is designed to run safely alongside your existing AV solution.
-For optimal experience, we recommend using the default Falcon Prevent policy (detect-only mode) until the existing AV solution is uninstalled.
-This maximizes compatibility and also makes it very easy to see and understand the threats that are bypassing the existing AV solution.
+Running Falcon Prevent in parallel with existing AV - If you are not ready for an immediate change, Falcon Prevent is designed to run safely alongside your existing AV solution.
+For optimal experience, we recommend using the detect-only mode until the existing AV solution is uninstalled.
+This maximizes compatibility and also makes it very easy to see and understand the threats that are bypassing the existing AV solution

 - 1. Deploy Falcon Prevent with the default "Detect Only" policy.

 - 2. Uninstall your existing AV solution.

 - 3. In the Falcon UI, move all the systems from the "Detect Only" policy to the "Prevention" policy.

 Key to any AV replacement project is rapid deployment.
 Falcon Prevent makes this easy by having a small installer and providing flexible command line switches.